Lebanon and Lampedusa - Francesco Piobbichi knows two types of borders. One is shifting and dangerously abstract; the other is fixed and feels safe.

 Over the first type of border, refugees flee in rickety, overcrowded dinghies, risking their lives as they make the perilous journey across the sea.
 Over the second, they travel in planes, buckled safely into their seats.

 "On one, I accompany [refugees] on the planes; on the other, I see them dead or traumatised," says the 44-year-old social worker, who works with refugees.
-For years - first in southern Italy, now in Lampedusa and Lebanon - Francesco has worked for Mediterranean Hope, a project financed by the Federation of Protestant Churches.
+For years - first in southern Italy, now in Lampedusa and Lebanon - Francesco has worked for Mediterranean Hope, a project financed by the Federation of Evangelical Churches.

 The federation, together with Sant'Egidio volunteering community, are implementing humanitarian corridors for refugees.
 The pilot project targets vulnerable Syrian refugees in Lebanon and helps them travel to Italy safely, legally and by plane.